Tax incentives and/or other incentives for drivers of electric vehicles in Monroe.

 (Reference Revised Code of Washington 82.12.9999)

-Beginning July 1, 2022, 50% of the retail sales and state use tax of 6.5% does not apply to the sale or lease of the first 650 new FCEV passenger vehicles, light-duty trucks, and medium-duty passenger vehicles powered by fuel cells.
-Additionally, all used FCEV sales and leases are exempt from the tax.
-The FCEV exemption may not be combined with the Retail Sales and Use tax Exemption (Reference Senate Bill 5000, 2021)
+Beginning July 1, 2022, 50% of the retail sales and state use tax does not apply to the sale or lease of the first 650 purchases of new passenger vehicles, light-duty trucks, and medium-duty passenger vehicles powered by fuel cells.
+The maximum value amount eligible for the tax exemption is the less of $16,000 or the fair market value of the vehicle.
+Additionally, all used FCEV sales and leases are exempt from the retail and state use tax.
+The FCEV exemption may not be combined with the Retail Sales and Use tax Exemption.
+(Reference Revised Code of Washington 82.08.020 and 82.12.9999 and Senate Bill 5000, 2021)

-Snohomish Public Utility District offers residential customers a $500 rebate for the purchase and installation of qualified Level 2 EVSE.
+Snohomish Public Utility District offers residential customers a $500 rebate for the purchase and installation of qualified Level 2 EV charging station.
 For more information, see the PUD Electric Vehicle website.

 Find all electric vehicle (EV) charging stations in and/or near Monroe (Washington).
 Search and compare local EV charging stations in Monroe, and find a convenient location to charge your car.